- z/OS file structures

-Storage classes perform three functions.
+Storage classes perform several functions.
 They decide if data should be SMS managed or not, they decide what level of performance a file should have, and they decide if you can override SMS and place data on specific volumes.
-A storage class can also define whether or not a dataset can use concurrent copy for instant backups.
+A storage class can also define whether or not a dataset can use concurrent copy for instant backups, if VSAM files can use RLS in the coupling facility and what the requirements are for PAV volumes.

 If you don't want a file to be SMS managed, then you simply arrange for it to get a null storage class as in the example below.